flarum/cli/README.md

 The actual logic of a step is implemented in the async `run` method.
 This method takes:

 - An in-memory filesystem object (through `mem-fs`)
-- A path provider, which is a class that can be used to get paths relative to the extension root, the working directory, the requested directory, and the CLI's boilerplate directory
+- A paths object, which is a class that can be used to get paths relative to the extension root, the working directory, the requested directory (if the command was run with the `path` arg specified), and the monorepo directory (if in a subdirectory of a monorepo).
-- A param provider, which can be used to prompt the user for parameters.
-We'll discuss this more soon.
+- An `io` instance, which can be used to prompt the user for input or display outputs / errors.
+- An object of "providers", which represent additional functionality.
+For Flarum commands, these are:
   - A "php provider", which can be used to interact with the PHP subsystem to add extenders to extend.php.

 Steps should modify the in-memory filesystem with their changes and return it.